msteinbeck/hid-retrobit/DETAILS.md

 Not a hardware problem
 ----------------------

-Plugging the joystick in to a Windows machine works out of the box correctly.
+Plugging the joystick in to a Windows machine works correctly out of the box.
 By using the usbmon kernel module, one can see that the device is generating events for all the directions, so it isn't a hardware problem.